 Causes of Corn Yield Per Acre Variations

 - Weather conditions during the corn growing season – after removing the effect of the technology trend, the impact of weather on corn and soybeans can be estimated.
-The variations around the upward trend in the data on these charts are cause by weather conditions during the US growing season.
-CropProphet uses the evolving weather conditions during each crop season to forecast end of season yields and production.
+The variations around the upward trend in the data on these charts are caused by weather conditions during the US growing season.
+CropProphet uses the evolving weather conditions during each crop season to forecast the end of season yields and production.

 CropProphet is an “ag weather” based corn and soybean yield/production forecasting system.
 It forecasts the end of season USDA corn and soybean estimates.
 For example, starting in May and finishing in November, CropProphet forecasts the US national average corn yield.
 The USDA releases their yield estimates (and production estimates) in January following each crop season.
 We forecast the weather variations in the graphs above.